Economic and Political Overview

 Executive Power

 The President is the Chief of State and the Prime Minister is the Head of Government.
 The President is elected by the National Assembly for a five-year term (eligible for a second term).
+His role is primarily ceremonial, with limited executive power.
 The Prime Minister is elected by the National Assembly on the recommendation of the President.
+The PM holds significant executive authority, including the selection and dismissal of cabinet ministers.

 The Cabinet is a Council of Ministers elected by the National Assembly on the recommendation of the President; other ministers are proposed by the Prime Minister and appointed and relieved of their duties via the presidential elections.